-However, if you are travelling to Germany for the purpose of carrying out employment, any paid activity, study for more than 90 days or permanent residency a national visa to enter Germany is still needed.
+However, if you are travelling to Germany for the purpose of carrying out employment, any paid activity, study for more than 90 days or permanent residency a national visa to enter Germany is still needed (see below).

 Citizens of other countries, please visit this Website.

 The kind of visa depends on the length and the purpose of the intended stay.
-Please choose the Duration of your intended visit and click on the appropriate highlighted words for more information:
+Please choose the duration of your intended visit and click on the appropriate highlighted words for more information:

 Airport transit (less than 24 hours and no exit from the transit area)